quercia-dev/birdclef2025/README.md

 </table>

-It should be noted that although labelled data is larger in sum, there is (relatively) few usable samples, since there is a high number of labels and a non-negligeable portion of the labelled data contain just a few seconds of relevant sound, followed by the spoken description of the recording setup and specifications: a minute-long recording may provide as little as 5 seconds of relevant audio.
+It should be noted that although labelled data is larger in sum, there is (relatively) few usable samples, due to the vast number of labels and many  labelled audio clips containing just a few seconds of relevant sound, followed by the spoken description of the recording setup and specifications: a minute-long recording may provide as little as 5 seconds of relevant audio.

 Although at this stage we cannot infer what portion of the dataset is actually of use, we show the histogram of duration, comparing frequency to audio duration.
 Notably, frequency has to be rescaled on log scale, and although the vast majority of the audio samples are short, (64% of recordings are shorter than 30 seconds), some outliers are present (25 and 29 minutes long).